sigau/easy_irods_commands/README.md

 		  if you don't give an irods path you'll be asked an option ([f] for file or [C] for a folder) then you will have to chose your object help by autocompletion

+	help	: print this help and leave

+  ichmod	: give right to other user/group over some of your data (e.g give read right over one iCollection)

-	help	: print this help and leave idush	: equivalent to du -sh for an irods folder
+	idush	: equivalent to du -sh for an irods folder

 	imkdir	 : imkdir -p reinforce by autocompletion